A digital nomad is someone who desires the freedom to work and live anywhere and uses technology to make this desire a reality.

 - Freelance writer – freelance writing jobs are great because they are asynchronous.
 You receive a project brief from the client and then you deliver the draft.
 You decide hours you work and you arrange the delivery date with the client.
 Jobs like this that don’t require a lot of face-to-face work are great options for working remotely.

 - Proofreader – If your English skills are better than average and you enjoy reading and editing, proofreading can be lucrative.
-You can jump on Upwork and start pitching clients but newbies to the game should get some proofreading business training first.

 - Blogging (niche websites) – It takes a lot of work at first, but the rewards make it worth it.
 One of the advantages of investing your time and money into a blogging business is that blogs can be great sources of passive income.
 That should “passive income” (in quotes) because nothing is every fully passive.
 However, a monetized blog that gets traffic is a digital asset that perfectly compliments the digital nomad lifestyle.

 - Social Media Manager – Almost every business wants to be on social media.
 Almost everyone lacks the time and energy to invest in building and maintaining social accounts.
 If you’re a social media expert and you have systems in place for managing multiple accounts, there’s a huge market for social media managers.
-One place to start is Upwork but there’s no reason why you can’t just reach out to businesses that are doing it all wrong.
+One place to start looking for work is Upwork but there’s no reason why you can’t just reach out to businesses that are doing it all wrong.
 You might have a better chance of closing the deal with these business owners.

 Building your own business online might involve a combination of all of the above.
 Running a business online is the dream of many and can be the quickest way to financial freedom.
 It’s also the riskiest way to go out on your own.
 The general advice is to have a business that makes money before you set out on your travels.
 Then again, following rules is not the way of digital nomadism.

 Sustaining a travel-based lifestyle from a passive income stream is the holy grail of the laptop lifestyle.
 You can monetize almost any idea, niche, or concept you can think of.
 It just takes some work finding the angle.
 But you can always copy proven strategies.
-For some passive income methods that work, check this post of over 45 different passive income businesses.

 Tools, Apps, and Services